 - 1. This is a modified coach pitch division.
 Coaches will pitch the first 3 innings of every game.
 Players will pitch the final 3 innings of every game or until time expires. - a.
 Umpires will call balls and strikes during all at bats. - b.
 Players will receive up to 7 pitches during a coach pitch at bat - i.
 Coaches can pitch no closer than 2 normal steps in front of the rubber and must remain directly in line from home plate to the rubber. - ii.
 Batters CAN strike out with less than 7 pitches during a coach pitch at bat - iii.
 Batters cannot walk during a coach pitch at bat.
-Batters struck by a coach pitch will remain at home to complete the at bat. - iv.
+Batters struck by a coach pitch will remain at home to complete the at bat.

+- iv.
 Batters will be called out if the 7th pitch is not put in play - 1.
 Exception: An at bat cannot end on a coach hitting a player with a pitch or a foul ball - c.
 Players will begin pitching with no coach assistance beginning in the 4th inning of every game. - d.
 Batters may walk after 4 balls and will take a base if the player pitcher hits them with a pitch. - 2.
+Every rostered player present at the start of the game will participate in each game.
+No player will sit the bench defensively in consecutive innings unless an injury prevents that player from further participation in the game.
+This is an MRLL local rule that is more restrictive than the Little League Minimum Play Time outlined in Regulation IV(i). - 3.
 The batting order will consist of all players on the team roster (Continuous Batting Order) regardless of whether they are currently playing in the field.
-A player that arrives late must be placed at the bottom of the batting order with no penalty.

-- 3. The on-deck batter will not be positioned outside of the dugout during play however the leadoff batter each inning may take a position outside of the dugout while the defense completes their warmup.
-This is the only batter authorized to be outside of the dugout for this purpose. - 4.
-The infield fly rule is in effect. - 5.
-Leading off and base stealing are not permitted. - 6.
+A player that arrives late must be placed at the bottom of the batting order with no penalty. - 4.
+The on-deck batter will not be positioned outside of the dugout during play however the leadoff batter each inning may take a position outside of the dugout while the defense completes their warmup.
+This is the only batter authorized to be outside of the dugout for this purpose. - 5.
+The infield fly rule is in effect. - 6.
+Leading off and base stealing are not permitted. - 7.
 Runners may advance up to one base on the first defensive overthrow of a defensive sequence on infield plays.
 Multiple overthrows will not result in multiple bases. - a.
 Umpires should call time as runners reach their next base regardless of what the defense is doing. - b.
-Throws coming from the outfield to a cutoff man or an infield location are considered live balls. - 7.
+Throws coming from the outfield to a cutoff man or an infield location are considered live balls. - 8.
 The play is considered dead when the pitcher returns to the pitching rubber. - a.
 Runners in motion who have not arrived at the next base are returned to their previous base.

-MRLL reserves the right to change running rules if managers abuse them. - 8.
-Players are required to play 6 defensive outs and be provided 1 at bat per game.
-Players shall play every other inning.
-Players may not sit two consecutive innings. - 9.
+MRLL reserves the right to change running rules if managers abuse them. - 9.
 Courtesy runners may be used for the pitcher or catcher if there are 2 outs in the inning in accordance with rule 3.04.